KeckObservatory/mKTL/doc/configuration.rst

 		values.

 **gettable**	Generally not specified unless set to 'false',
-		which indicates this key will reject any attempts to get its value.
-The use of this property is highly discouraged, any key should have a meaningful value;
+		which indicates this item will reject any attempts to get its value.
+The use of this property is highly discouraged, any item should have a meaningful value;
 		this property only exists for backwards compatibility.

 **settable**	Generally not specified unless set to 'false',
-		which indicates this key will reject any attempts to set a new value.
+		which indicates this item will reject any attempts to set a new value.
 Read-only items are fairly common, for example it may not make sense for a temperature probe to be settable.